Salesforce Summer ’25 Release Notes: What’s New & Why You Should Care?

 Introduction

-“Innovation is the ability to see change as an opportunity, not a threat.”
+Innovation is the ability to see change as an opportunity, not a threat.

 With every seasonal release, Salesforce reshapes the CRM landscape, and the Salesforce Summer ’25 release update comes with some incredible new features.

-It’s more than just a product update; it’s a bold step toward AI-integrated productivity, automation at scale, and a future-ready customer experience.
-Whether you’re a developer, admin, marketer, or business leader—there’s something in this release that will transform how you work.
+It’s more than just a product update.
+It’s a bold step toward AI-integrated productivity, automation at scale, and a future-ready customer experience.

-Let’s break it down, step-by-step.
+Let’s break it down, step by step.

-Why Every Salesforce Release Update Matters.
+Why Every Salesforce Release Update Matters

-Salesforce is the world’s #1 CRM platform, trusted by over 150,000 companies, including Amazon, Toyota, and Spotify.
-With 87% of Fortune 100 companies using Salesforce in some capacity, updates like these set the tone for how modern businesses operate digitally.
+The vast majority of Fortune 100 companies use Salesforce in some capacity, so updates like these set the tone for how modern businesses operate digitally.

-- 3 major releases/year (Spring, Summer, Winter)
+- 3 major releases per year (Spring, Summer, Winter)

-Salesforce Summer ’25 release continues this trend, placing AI, automation, and ecosystem extensibility at the forefront.
+The Salesforce Summer ’25 release continues this trend, placing AI, automation, and ecosystem extensibility at the forefront.

-Key Salesforce Summer '25 Release Highlights!
+Key Salesforce Summer ’25 Release Highlights

 1. Digital Labor Force (Einstein Copilot+)

-Salesforce has introduced a next-gen AI-powered digital labor force—an ecosystem of automated assistants that work alongside your team.
-Think of this as digital coworkers who help write emails, build reports, and automate approvals in seconds.
+Salesforce has introduced a next-gen AI-powered digital labor force, an ecosystem of automated assistants that work alongside your team.

-Our Salesforce Developer Tip: Start with low-risk processes (like case routing) to test AI automation before expanding to critical workflows.
+Start with low-risk processes (like case routing) to test AI automation before expanding to critical workflows.

 2. API Version Retirement (Major Notice)